-Not long ago Maersk and IBM announced a joint venture to deploy a blockchain-based electronic shipping system to track all the international cargos in real time.
-This new platform can save global shipping industry billions of dollars by replacing current paper trailing systems.
+Not long ago Maersk and IBM announced a joint venture to deploy a blockchain-based electronic shipping system to track all international cargo in real-time.
+This new platform can save the global shipping industry billions of dollars by replacing current paper trailing systems.
 As the result, the benefits are minimized courier costs, improved supplies management, and issue identification.

 Speaking about supply chains – smart contracts are another way of simplifying and speeding up the whole process.
-Their benefit lies in a non-transactional nature: a decentralised network that works without permission, does not require verification and performs without human interference.
-It helps companies to handle a large amount of transactions that are usually slowing down the business growth.
-It eliminates the need in a go-between person, therefore saves companies time and money.
-Once standardised, it can execute the agreements repeatedly and produce expected outputs.
+Their benefit lies in a non-transactional nature: a decentralized network that works without permission does not require verification and performs without human interference.
+It helps companies to handle a large number of transactions that are usually slowing down business growth.
+It eliminates the need for a go-between person, therefore saving companies time and money.
+Once standardized, it can execute the agreements repeatedly and produce expected outputs.

-Imagine a blue check mark, like the one Twitter uses to verify official accounts, but instead, it verifies potential employees.
-Imagine not having an HR department at all, where a staff member has to call the previous employer to check candidate’s CV validation.
-Instead of that, blockchain can be used to verify all the important information, saving a countless amount of resources.
+Imagine a blue checkmark, like the one Twitter uses to verify official accounts, but instead, it verifies potential employees.
+Imagine not having an HR department at all, where a staff member has to call the previous employer to check a candidate’s CV validation.
+Instead of that, blockchain can be used to verify all the important information, saving countless amounts of resources.

-Blockchain can also give an acсess to candidate’s post-graduate accomplishments.
+Blockchain can also give access to a candidate’s post-graduate accomplishments.
 “Organizations that can recruit based on verifiable credentials can find candidates that are overlooked by other organizations that are focusing only on traditional education and resumes,” says Danny King, Co-Founder, and CEO of Accredible.

-In the recent paper, Deloitte suggests that Blockchain can be gradually integrated with typical accounting procedures: starting from automatic bookkeeping and ensuring the integrity of records to fully traceable audit trails.
+In a recent paper, Deloitte suggests that Blockchain can be gradually integrated with typical accounting procedures: starting from automatic bookkeeping and ensuring the integrity of records to fully traceable audit trails.